 The Irish capital is famous for its green landscape, beer, etc. During the Christmas season, Dublin changes its face, with millions of lights and decorations everywhere, giving a beautiful impression.
 The streets of the city are filled with an atmosphere of irresistible joy.
 From the lights to the carols of the ice rink and St. Patrick’s Cathedral, Christmas is full of passion and joy.

 There are many attractions to see, but the most important thing is the mood.
 The people are warm and friendly, and everyone around them can feel the special spirit of preparing for the celebration.
 Even the bar has become unique and original and gives the nightlife a different shape through the Christmas brand.
-It is one of the cheap Christmas vacations in 2020.
+It is one of the cheap Christmas vacations.

 Edinburgh, the capital of Scotland, is cool in winter.
 From shady medieval places to huge and lively large Christmas markets, the city is changing its image.
 It occupies almost the entire city and appeals to people everywhere.
 Due to market reasons, it was very crowded during that period.